AugustoRavazoli/inventory-management-system/README.md

 ### Tests

-Use the following command to run tests.
+This project contains a lot of unit and integration tests, use the following command to run them.

 ```bash
   ./gradlew test